-No Name • parameters Specific requirements of Chapter II of this Annex 1 injection sensibility followed by irreversible death induced by Other situations than Type of injection.
+No Name Description Conditions of use Key parameters Specific requirements of Chapter II of this Annex 1 Lethal injection Loss of consciousness and sensibility followed by irreversible death induced by the injection of veterinary medicines.
+All species.
+Other situations than slaughter.
+Type of injection.
 Using approved medicines.
 Not applicable.